chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/using-addons.md

 ### Using Controls to find edge cases

-With Controls QA Engineers, UI Engineers, or any other stakeholder can push the component to the limit!
-Let's consider the following example, what would happen to our `Task` if we added a **MASSIVE** string?
+With Controls, QA Engineers, UI Engineers, or any other stakeholder can push the component to the limit!
+Considering the following example, what would happen to our `Task` if we added a **MASSIVE** string?

 ![Oh no!
 The far right content is cut-off!](/intro-to-storybook/task-edge-case.png)

 That's not right!
 It looks like the text overflows beyond the bounds of the Task component.

 Controls allowed us to quickly verify different inputs to a component.
-In this case a long string.
-This reduces the work required to discover UI problems.
+In this case, a long string and reduced the work required to discover UI problems.

 Now let's fix the issue with overflowing by adding a style to `Task.svelte`: